-4. Strong – willed – We tend to have the willingness to work to any foreign place just to have greener pastures even assigning us to an area which has different religious orientation from us.
-We are willing to travel to another place and learn new language; be robed with different duty uniform like a sarong and an avaya; just for one reason – to earn much money to support your family.
+4. Strong-willed – We tend to have the willingness to work to any foreign place just to have greener pastures even assigning us to an area that has a different religious orientation from us.
+We are willing to travel to another place and learn a new language; be robed with different duty uniforms like a sarong and an Avaya; just for one reason – to earn much money to support your family.

 3. Does not readily complain – Despite unconformities in the work settings, Filipinos are usually the ones who do not complain right away.
 Though we are vocal, too, in what we think is right but we respect their protocols with honest hearts.
 Working in a foreign place is not easy so to stand the test of time, Filipinos practice being respectful and obedient to their employers.

 1. Willingness to work despite cheap pay – Yes, this is actually true.
 Foreign employers actually pay lower rates to Filipinos because of the dollar–peso exchange rate issue.
 We tend to grab the opportunity to work in other places because if we convert their pay rates to Philippine peso, it is actually big in amount.
 But, we did not realize that they are cheap compared to how much they pay other foreign nurses who actually demand for their salary rates; we on the other side, are not demanding in these terms because what is important to us is we could support our family very well in the Philippines.

-Though, some ironic reasons have also been included in the list, the passion for living and the cry for assumption of better living in the Philippines are the top priorities of our Pinoy nurses abroad.
+Though some ironic reasons have also been included in the list, the passion for living and the cry for the assumption of better living in the Philippines are the top priorities of our Pinoy nurses abroad.
 We should honor them our caps for representing the best of what we have and we could offer as nursing professionals to other countries.
 Happy International Nurses Week!